HarperJ102986/NBA_Season_Wins/README.md

-# NBA maximum season wins
+# NBA  season wins

-## Business Understanding
 Capstone: Jose Harper

 ## Main Files:
 - NBA_season_wins.csv
 - Presentation.pdf
-- NBA_season_wins.ipynb
+- NBA_season_winsF.ipynb

 ### Stakeholder:
-NBA Team Analyst or Scout hired by lower rank team to figure out the best way to increase wins per NBA 2022 season based on 27 features.
-I must help them predict the best draft picks along with what potential trades could make for a better winning outcome for the over all season.
+I was hired by Houton Rockets Organization to explore other methods of predicting a team's season-long rank and what features contribute to that prediction from the data provided.

 ## Business problem:
 Most NBA sports algorithms try to predict winning each individual game instead of looking at the season as a whole.
 Algorithms only take into account features such as Points Allowed, Points For, Shooting percentage, Turnovers and Rebounds from the last 10 games or so.
 I must dig deeper and find out the best model to predict highest overall season wins and pull out the principal components that are highley correlated to most wins using stats from 1986 until the first half of the 2022 season stats.¶